luckymarmot/API-Flow/src/README.md

 theory, should be able to describe an API as well as any API Format.

 ### Core Components of the API-Flow model
-In this section we expose a small group of core components as well as some of their subtleties.
+In this section, we expose a small group of core components as well as some of their subtleties.
-This section does not exhaustively cover all components of the API-Flow, and leaves the more trivial ones to the comprehension of the reader.
+This section does not exhaustively cover all components of the API-Flow and leaves the more trivial ones to the comprehension of the reader.

 #### Api